katrinan029/project-movat/README.md

 ## METHODOLOGY
 * THE MULTIPLE REGRESSION METHOD
 Multiple linear regression is an excellent exploratory method for determining the existence and intensity of relationships a criterion variable shares with several predictor variables.
 At its face, a multiple regression can explain the sources of variability in a dataset; and the contributions of each source to pverall variability; as well as an estimate for predicted changes in the criterion based on changes in any single predictor.
+Multiple regression is particularly useful for producing predictive modelss that can be tested against new data to show how well a model performs.
+Project Movat used a Python module called Statsmodels to perform these multipl regressions and concurrent modelling.
 * DATA COLLECTION
+Project Movat relied on existing datasets to perform its analyses.
+Countyhealth rankings,org provided a good aggregation platform for obtaining county-level data on a varirty of indicators.
+For other predictors, we usedan Application Program Interface
-* PLOTTING INTERACTIONS
+* PLOTTING THE DATA

 ## RESULTS AND DISCUSSION
+* MODELLING OBESITY RATES
+Preliminarily, predictive models were constructed and refined using a sample of the ~350 counties of the three most populous states in the United States: California, Texas, and Florida
+When creating predictive models using multiple regressions, it is important to remember that the coefficient of determination, the Multiple R^2 is merely one overall numberrepresenting a model's ability to correctly oredict all criterion values within the dataset.
+When the first model was tested, all seven proposed predictors were used

 * MAIN EFFECTS
-* NOTEAVLE INTERACTION EFFECTS
+* NOTEABLE INTERACTION EFFECTS

 ## CONCLUSIONS AND RECOMMENDATIONS